-Project directors may also attach a one-page document naming potential reviewers who, in their opinion, would be unlikely to provide an impartial review.
+Project directors may also attach a one-page PDF document naming potential reviewers who, in their opinion, would be unlikely to provide an impartial review.
 This document must provide a justification for excluding potential reviewers (e.g., experts with whom you or members of your research team have had serious disputes).
-While SSHRC cannot be bound by this information, it will take it into consideration in the selection of external reviewers at the formal application stage, should you be invited to submit a formal application.
+While SSHRC cannot be bound by this information, it will take it into consideration in the selection of reviewers for the Stage 2 application, should you be invited to submit a proposal.

 This information will be held in strictest confidence and will not be provided to external reviewers or members of the adjudication committee.
-The information will be used only to help choose reviewers at the formal application stage.
 Any exclusion (if still relevant) should be renewed with any subsequent applications.

 1. Relevant Research Contributions Over the Last Six Years

 Outline research contributions within the last six years.
-For an application deadline in February 2017 for example, include contributions from February 2011 onwards.
 In the case of those candidates claiming career interruptions (see 4.
 Career Interruptions and Special Circumstances below), you may include publications drawn from your most recent periods of research activity, to an overall total of six years.